xiongrxchn/IntelBri.github.io/index.md

 ### 3.2 Sensor(s) Used

 The Patrolman system consists of Raspberry Pi, MPU-6050 six-axis accelerometers, GPS, and a battery.
-In this project, the team collect driving data of vehicles (we use a toy car instead), and leverages sensors including GPS, accelerometer mounted on a testing vehicle.
+In this project, the team collect driving data of vehicles (we use a toy car instead), and leverages sensors mounted on a testing vehicle.

 ![](/Images/sensor_all.png)